Back

 📌Questions to cover:

 User experience (UX) is crucial to ensure the website is intuitive and user-friendly.
-So don’t skip it in your website design brief.
-Structure the navigation and layout of the web design to guide users seamlessly through the site.
+So don’t skip it in your design brief for a website.
+Structure the navigation and layout of the new site to guide users seamlessly through the site.

 Accessibility is also a significant component of web design’s UX.
 Adhere to standards such as the Web Content Accessibility Guidelines (WCAG) to ensure the site is usable for all visitors, including those with disabilities.
 Consider factors like text readability, color contrast, and keyboard navigation.
 Noting down every standard in your web design brief is a great way to make sure you adhere to them throughout the web design process.